mkierzenka/SWDevProj/report/doc.md

   * Map: represents implementation of a map.
 Used for when we want an item to map to a specific value
   * Queue: represents implementation of a queue.
 Used when we want to store and retrieve data on a first-in, first-out basis
   * Thread: represents a thread of execution.
 Allows program to split into multiple, "simultaneous" tasks
   * Args: class for handling command line inputs.
 Sets the field based on what is provided on the command line.
-Use of "extern" allows entire program to access these elements
+Use of "extern" allows entire program to access these elements.
+We run an entry .cpp file that passes the arguments into this Args object and then starts the program based on the configurations.

 ## Use cases